-At the same time, in an effort to distract musician time traveler HD Avery, the 1977 plane crash that killed half of the rock group Lynyrd Skynyrd is also averted.
+At the same time, in an effort to distract musician time traveler HD Avery, the Perfectionists avert a 1977 plane crash that killed half of the rock group Lynyrd Skynyrd.

-And as a third piece of the temporal shenanigans puzzle, the 1983 assassination of Benigno Aquino is prevented.
+And as a third piece of the temporal shenanigans puzzle, the Perfections prevent the 1983 assassination of Benigno Aquino.

 Hence due to the ever-present Borg threat, the Federation obtains rather expensive help from Dawitan, Otra’s home world.
-Tribute is paid every year, and the masses are kept appeased with generous daily rations of fortified wine.
+The Federation pays tribute every year.
+However, the masses are kept appeased with generous daily rations of fortified wine.

-I liked putting this one together, as it’s quite a puzzle.
-Daniel Beauchaine‘s actions have to be accounted for, and I had to research and write dialogue for Timothy McVeigh and Terry Nichols.
+I liked putting this one together, as it ended up quite a puzzle.
+Daniel Beauchaine‘s actions have to be accounted for.
+In addition, I had to research and write dialogue for Timothy McVeigh and Terry Nichols.
 As a piece of the Complications subsection of these stories, the book lives up to the idea of being complicated all right.
-But it’s probably overly so.
+But it sometimes seems overly so.

-Hence there are a lot of strands, from the three temporal alterations, to all of the consequences that have to be corrected.
-But it’s a lot for a reader to follow, and I admit I probably rushed through this one too much.
+Hence numerous strands, from the three temporal alterations, to all of the consequences, need correction.
+But it ends up a lot for a reader to follow, and I admit I probably rushed through this one too much.

 As in canon, Wesley is portrayed by actor Wil Wheaton.
 There is no one else, so far as I’m concerned, who can possibly play this character.